 So how do I get baptised?

-Speak to Jez (the Minister) and together you can explore if you are ready for this exciting next step in your journey of faith.
+Speak to Tricia (one of our Ministers) and together you can explore if you are ready for this exciting next step in your journey of faith.

 Some people are happy to share their story with the congregation in the Baptismal service but equally the act of Baptism itself is sufficient to testify to this significant moment in your life.